arp242/arp242.net/_posts/rimworld-mod-linux.md

 huge fan of the hard-coded paths instead of using some LDPATH analogue), but I haven't dived in to this yet.

-Anyway, here's what I ended up with in `Mods/RainingBlood/RainingBlood.csproj`:
+Here's what I ended up with in `Mods/RainingBlood/RainingBlood.csproj`:

     <?xml version="1.0" encoding="utf-8"?>
     <Project ToolsVersion="14.0" DefaultTargets="Build" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">